 Parrtjima is a free 10-night festival

 It's different every year.
-You're invited to join us in its third year.
-Come for one or more nights from Friday September 28 to Sunday October 7, 2018.
+You're invited to join us in its fourth year.
+Come for one or more nights from Friday April 5 to Sunday 14, 2019.

 Parrtjima is the only authentic Aboriginal light festival of its kind.
 The annual festival takes over Alice Springs with ten nights of light installations from a number aboriginal artists set against the majestic MacDonnell Ranges.